Morten Veland: Background

 At the age of 14, Veland began saving to buy his first electric guitar.
-He would lock himself up and practice everyday and night.
-Veland was inspired by Guns N' Roses's Appetite For Destruction and Alice Cooper's Trash to make a career out of music and afterwards by The Sisters of Mercy, Fields of the Nephilim, and The Mission amongst others.
+He would lock himself up and practice every day and night.
+Veland was inspired by Guns N' Roses's Appetite For Destruction and Alice Cooper's Trash, and afterwards by The Sisters of Mercy, Fields of the Nephilim, and The Mission, amongst others.

 Career

 Early days

-In 1992, Veland entered the music scene when he was just 15 years old.
+In 1992, Veland entered the music scene when he was 15 years old.
 He and bandmate Kenneth Olsson, who would later form Tristania, formed Uzi Suicide.
-They were described as a fusion of Rock and Metal.
-However, his interest grew more into the UK Gothic scene.
-It inspired his songwriting into a darker and gloomier musical feel.
+They were described as a fusion of rock and metal.
+However, he grew more interested in the UK gothic scene.
+It took his songwriting to a darker, gloomier place.
 Fragments of Uzi Suicide turned into Tristania.

 1995–2001: Tristania

-In 1995, he co-founded Tristania and at 19 signed his first record deal.
-Veland released 2 albums and couple EP's with the band.
-Tristania became one of the leading acts in the genre at the time.
-They toured throughout the American continent and also in Europe.
+In 1995, he co-founded Tristania, and at age 19 signed his first record deal.
+Veland released two albums and couple EPs with the band.
+Tristania became a leading act in the genre at the time.
+They toured throughout the American continent and Europe.
 The band performed in some of the biggest music festivals in Europe.

-Whilst in Tristania, he was the main lyricist, songwriter and guitarist as well as being responsible for the growling vocals, until he left Tristania after the first two full-length albums due to social and musical differences.
+Whilst in Tristania, he was the main lyricist, songwriter and guitarist as well as responsible for the growling vocals.
+He left Tristania after the first two full-length albums due to social and musical differences.